Area Sport Fishing Reports

 Sport fishing for king salmon remains closed in the Situk River.
 King salmon may not be targeted, retained, or possessed; king salmon caught while sockeye fishing may not be removed from the water and must be released immediately.

 Sport fishing for king salmon is open in Yakutat Area marine waters.
 Catch rates in the Yakutat area low as anglers focus on coho and groundfish, but king salmon are being encountered.

 - Bag and possession limit is one king salmon, 28 inches or greater in length.

-- The nonresident annual limit is three king salmon, 28 inches or greater in length.
-Nonresidents shall immediately record, in ink, all king salmon harvested either on the back of their sport fishing license or on a nontransferable harvest record.
+- Immediately upon retaining a king salmon a nonresident must enter the species, date and location, in ink, on the back of their sport fishing license or on a nontransferable harvest record.

 Regulation summaries and the most recent regulatory changes are available online and at the Yakutat ADF&G office, most local tackle and outdoor stores in Alaska.

 For further information, please contact the Yakutat Area Sport Fish management biologist: Matt Catterson at (907) 784-3222